45 CE Clock Hour Clinical Supervision Workshop Series

 - ADA and Discrimination Standards (30 Minutes)

 - Workplace Harassment NJ LPC Regulations (45 Minutes)

 - NBCC and NJ LPC Licensure Clinical Supervision Legal/Ethical Standards (45 Minutes)

 Glenn Duncan LPC, LCADC, CCS, ACS

-has been working in the behavioral healthcare field for twenty two years.
+has been working in the behavioral healthcare field for twenty five years.
 He has lectured nationally on many topics including clinical supervision.

 He is a Licensed Professional Counselor, a Licensed Clinical Alcohol/Drug Counselor, a Certified Clinical Supervisor, and an Approved Clinical Supervisor.

 Glenn is currently the Executive Director at Hunterdon Drug Awareness Program, Inc. As Executive Director, Glenn continues to hold a clinical caseload and

 perform clinical services in addition to his other administrative duties.
 Glenn specializes in working with clients who have co-occurring substance use